Aliens vs. Predator (2010 video game): Predator

-As a Predator (Yautja), the game starts in the jungles of Predator planet, where a Youngblood proves himself worthy of being called an "Elite".
-Once the trials are complete, the young Predator, "Dark", is dispatched with a group in order to investigate a distress call sent by a young blood hunting party on another planet (BG 386).
+As a Predator, the game starts in the jungles of Yautja Prime, where a Youngblood proves himself worthy of being called an "Elite".
+Once the trials are complete, the young Predator, "Dark", is dispatched by his clan leader, Spartan, with a group of Elites, including Wolf and an unnamed Yautja, in order to investigate a distress call sent by a young blood hunting party on another planet (BG 386).

-After dispatching Marine flagship the Marlow, Dark locates the dead Youngbloods and sets their bracers to self-destruct before making trophies of the Marines for desecrating their sacred hunting grounds.
-Along the way, he obtains several new weapons to assist him, such as proximity mines, a smart disc and an ancestral combistick.
+After dispatching the USS Marlow, Dark locates the dead Youngbloods and sets their bracers to self-destruct before making trophies of the Marines for desecrating their sacred hunting grounds.
+Along the way, he obtains several new weapons to assist him, such as proximity mines and a smart disc belonging to the unnamed Yautja that accompanied him and Wolf, who was killed by the Xenomorphs after heading to the refinery; he sets its wrist braver to detonate.
 While in the ruins, he finds the mask of an ancient and legendary Predator named Lord, the first successful Alien hunter and Dark's distant ancestor.
 When he replaces his own mask with that of Lord, it plays back holographic images of the Predators' first victory over the Aliens.
 It is at this point that Dark is instructed to find the ancient Predator's wrist bracer.

-Dark battles his way through a Weyland-Yutani research lab overrun with Xenomorphs and combat androids to acquire the wrist bracer before venturing down to the Predators' pyramid, where he places the wrist bracer on Lord's tomb and activates its self-destruct feature.
-During the countdown, he encounters a Predalien (born from the Elite Predator in the Alien campaign) known as the Abomination.
+Dark battles his way through a Weyland-Yutani research lab overrun with Xenomorphs and combat androids to acquire the wrist bracer, killing a Praetorian before venturing down to the Predators' pyramid, where he places the wrist bracer on Lord's tomb and activates its self-destruct feature.
+During the countdown, he encounters a Predalien harvested from Wolf, which an outraged Spartan calls an "Abomination", and he orders Dark to defeat it.
 After a fierce battle, Dark eventually manages to kill the Abomination, hauling its corpse onto the top of the research lab before mimicking his ancestor by throwing its body off the roof in disgust, while the Mother Ship looms overhead.
-After killing the Abomination, Dark returns to his ship, where the other Predators bow to him in respect, and the Predators depart BG 386 as the pyramid is destroyed by the wrist bracer's self-destruct feature.
+After killing the Abomination, Dark returns to his ship, where the other Predators bow to him in respect, and the Predators depart BG 386 as the pyramid, research lab, and Lord's tomb are destroyed by the wrist bracer's self-destruct feature.

-As the ship flies through space, Dark's ancestral mask shows him data on an unknown planet, implied to be the home of the Aliens.
+As the ship flies through space, Dark's ancestral mask shows him data on an unknown planet, implied to be the Xenomorph home planet, where his clan is to have their greatest hunt.